 Tips for Outdoor Christmas Lighting

-Safe Practices for Outdoor Christmas Lights
+Outdoor Christmas and Holiday Lights

-Question: A couple of weeks ago, I spent an enormous amount of time putting up our Outdoor Christmas Lights.
+- A couple of weeks ago, I spent an enormous amount of time putting up our Outdoor Christmas Lights.

-• I created our own swag lights (3 sets of mini lights to make the swags…100, 150, & 200).
+- I created our own swag lights using 3 sets of mini lights to make the swags 100, 150, and 200.

-• A couple of days ago I tested them and they looked great.
+- A couple of days ago I tested them and they looked great.
 We didn’t keep them on because we were waiting to light them on Thanksgiving night.

-• It rained almost all day Wednesday and all of Thanksgiving day…and it reached freezing temperatures last night.
+- It rained almost all day Wednesday and all of Thanksgiving day, and it reached freezing temperatures last night.

-• Only one part of our lights are working and come on with a timer every time.
+- Now only one part of our lights are working and come on with a timer every time.

 Could this be?